Skip Navigation

 1. Click Create security group in the Security Groups tab of your VPC dashboard.

-2. In the Basic details section, specify a security group name and description, and select your desired VPC.
+2. In the Basic details section, specify a security group name and description, and select your target VPC.

 3. In the Inbound rules section, click to Add rule.

-4. Enable TCP access to ports 6379 from any valid IP address.
+4. Enable Custom TCP access to ports 6379 from any valid IP address.

 5. Click Create security group.